HerosFunk/ascii-generator/README.md

 - Launch main.py
 - Enter a number depending on your choice
 - enter a word
-- enter a your nulber image choice
+- enter a your number image choice

 =========================